Home > Scratch Cooking > 35 ways to save money with scratch cooking

 A glass of red sauerkraut in front of a tea towel, dark background

-Kombucha, kefir, and kimchi are all pretty expensive considering the cost of the raw ingredients.
+Kombucha, sauerkraut, kefir, and kimchi are all pretty expensive considering the cost of the raw ingredients.
 Start fermenting some foods at home and your gut will be as happy as your wallet.
-Check out my easy red cabbage sauerkraut recipe.

 21. Become a farmer’s friend